The Tokenization Revolution: What Every REI Needs to Know

 Show Notes

-You've probably heard the pitch: "Own a piece of a $12 million apartment complex for $500."
-Sounds incredible.
-And honestly?
-Parts of it are.
-But tokenization isn't magic — it's financial engineering wrapped in blockchain technology.
-And if you don't understand what you're actually buying, you'll mistake a marketing brochure for an investment thesis.
+You've heard the pitch: "Own a piece of a $12 million apartment complex for $500."
+Parts of it are legitimate.
+But tokenization isn't magic — it's financial engineering built on blockchain technology.
+If you don't understand what you're actually buying, you'll mistake a marketing brochure for an investment thesis.

 What Tokenization Actually Is

 Real estate tokenization takes a physical property — say, a 48-unit apartment building in Jacksonville worth $6.4 million — and divides ownership into digital tokens on a blockchain.
-Each token represents a fractional share of the property — you buy tokens, collect proportional cash flow, and own a sliver of the asset.
+Each token represents a fractional share.
+You buy tokens, collect proportional cash flow, and own a sliver of the asset.

-Think of it like this: a REIT pools properties into a fund and sells shares on the stock market.
+A REIT pools properties into a fund and sells shares on the stock market.
 Crowdfunding pools investor cash into a single deal through an online platform.
-Tokenization does something similar — but the ownership record lives on a blockchain ledger instead of a brokerage account or an LLC operating agreement.
+Tokenization does something similar, but the ownership record lives on a blockchain ledger instead of a brokerage account or an LLC operating agreement.

 The technology is different.
 The underlying investment?
 Still real estate.
 Still tenants, still maintenance, still vacancy risk.